 PERA is the trustee of the Deferred Plan; however, the Deferred Plan uses a third party administrator, acting under contract with PERA.
 All costs of administration and funding are borne by the Deferred Plan participants.
 The Administrator has authority to control and manage the operation of the Deferred Plan.
 The Administrator is delegated any and all powers as may be necessary or advisable to discharge its duties under the Deferred Plan, and has certain discretionary authority to decide all matters under the Deferred Plan.
-As Deferred Plan trustee, PERA's primary responsibility is to select investment options that are safe and provide a reasonable rate of return and to ensure that all investments, amounts, property, and rights under the executed Deferred Plan-Trust are held for the exclusive benefit of Deferred Plan participants and their beneficiaries, as defined in the Deferred Plan.
-The assets of the Deferred Plan are not assets of the State, but are held in trust for the exclusive benefit of Deferred Plan participants and their beneficiaries.
-The State has no liability for losses under the Deferred Plan but does have the duty of due care that would be required of a fiduciary agent.
+As Deferred Plan trustee, PERA's primary responsibility is to select investment options that are safe and provide a reasonable rate of return and to ensure that all investments, amounts, property, and rights under the executed Deferred Plan.
+The assets of the Deferred Plan are not assets of the State, but are held in trust for the exclusive benefit of Deferred Plan participants and their beneficiaries, as defined in the Deferred Plan but does have the duty of due care that would be required of a fiduciary agent.